mackuba/holepicker/README.markdown

 `--no-color`

-Disables output coloring (by default green is used for good gemfiles and red is used for bad gemfiles and errors).
+Disable output coloring (by default green is used for good gemfiles and red is used for bad gemfiles and errors).

 `-o`, `--offline`